noisolation/design-ninja-system/README.md

 This allows us to distribute a single file to keep the design team in sync in regards to plugins.

 #### Craft
 Unfortunately, not all plugins are represented in the SketchPacks library.
 One of those is the [Craft](https://www.invisionapp.com/craft) plugin from inVision.
-This particular one has its own Give it some special love by installing it.
+This particular one has its own.
+Give it some special love by installing it.

 ## 👬 Our Version Control – Abstract